KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 - the new axes / new features (orthogonal directions)

 ### ✅ Loadings
+> Loadings are the component vector entries (weights) showing how original features combine to form each PC.
 - how strongly each original feature contributes to a component
 - large absolute loading ⇒ that original feature is influential for that PC

 ### ✅ Scores
 - your data points expressed in the PC coordinate system (the transformed data)

+> Note: the sign of a principal component is arbitrary (PC directions can flip sign) - variance explained stays the same.

 ---